raufGarayev/Sourcebans-MaterialAdmin-English-/README.md

 - *The ability to hide more detailed information about the Administrator who issued the Ban in the Banlist.*

-- *Ability to add and remove blocks from the main page of the system (mutations, bans, locks).*
+- *Ability to add and remove blocks from the main page of the system (mutes, bans, gags).*

 - *"Promokey system".*
    + Allows Administrators to "manually" register in the system using a special one-time code that can be issued by the Chief Administrator.
 The server to which the Administrator will bind and its groups are specified when creating a one-time code.